Olympus Partners: Performance

 Olympus was included in the top decile of Global Large Buyout Firms by the 2023 HEC Paris-Dow Jones Performance Ranking.

 In 2024, Olympus was also ranked #14 out of over 649 global private equity firms by the 2024 HEC Paris-Dow Jones Performance Ranking.

+In 2025, Olympus was ranked #8 out of over 695 private equity firms in the 2025 HEC-Dow Jones Upper Mid-Market Buyout Performance Ranking.